obastemur/iotz/README.md

 AZ3166:stm32f4:MXCHIP_AZ3166
 ```

-#### F.A.Q

 #### How your project folder structure should look like?

-However your structure was for ARMmbed or Arduino..
+However the folder structure was for ARMmbed or Arduino..
 Keep it the same!
 If you are just starting and don't have a particular structure, please visit
 their websites and see the sample projects.